 Matt Rogerson: There are a couple of things.
 I do not think algorithms will solve everything.
 From the Wall Street Journal reporting, we can see that the public are told one thing about the role of AI in taking content down from Facebook, but the reality, I fear, internally in their research mechanisms, is somewhat different.
 We cannot rely on algorithms to do everything and be as clever as we hope they will be.

 We are content businesses.
 You can tell we are a content business by the fact that in the company I work for 60% of our staff work in editorial or production.
 If you look at the Wall Street Journal numbers, 4% of Facebook’s revenue is spent on moderating content.
-I do not know what 96% of their revenue is spent on, but they do not spend a great deal of money on on .
+I do not know what 96% of their revenue is spent on, but they do not spend a great deal of money on moderation .

 Dean Russell: But in a newspaper or a magazine, there would be an editorial decision by a person to say, “This is a relevant news story and therefore it is going to go in”, whereas a platform would say, “It is a free-for-all and anyone can do it, but actually we are going to promote this bit, effectively, to the front page by promoting a hashtag”.
 Should we be looking at the algorithm and the human aspect and whether they have people looking at content to help make decisions on what should be shown?